Ex vivo: Organ perfusion

 Organ perfusion involves circulating oxygenated solutions through isolated organs to sustain their viability.
 For example, ex vivo lung perfusion (EVLP) is used to evaluate donor lungs prior to transplantation.
 An EVLP system includes a ventilator connected to the lung via an endotracheal tube to simulate natural respiration and enable alveolar gas exchange.
 The typical perfusion circuit consists of a centrifugal pump to circulate the perfusate, a reservoir to collect effluent, a heat exchanger for temperature regulation, a leukocyte filter to remove white blood cells, a flow probe to measure perfusate flow, and a membrane gas exchanger to adjust oxygen and carbon dioxide concentrations in the circulating fluid.
 Cannulas link the circuit to the lung's pulmonary artery and left atrial cuff.

 In cardiovascular research, a Langendorff heart preparation removes a heart and perfuses it with a nutrient solution, preserving structure and conduction pathways for investigation of arrhythmias or drug effects without the complexity of an in vivo model.
 Several ex vivo perfusion systems have been developed to reduce ischemic injury during the organ preservation phase.
-One such system is the Organ Care System (OCS), which maintains the heart in a non-beating but metabolically active state by circulating heparinized donor blood supplemented with a proprietary perfusate formulation.
+One of them is the Organ Care System (OCS), which maintains the heart in a non-beating, but metabolically active, state by circulating donor blood; the blood is treated with heparin to prevent clotting and supplemented with a proprietary perfusate formulation.
 In translational pharmacology, perfusion platforms restore pulsatile blood flow in isolated human organs, enabling direct measurement of absorption, metabolism, and toxicity prior to first-in-human trials.
 By supplying pharmacokinetic data on viable human tissue rather than relying on animal models or cell assays, the platforms inform clinical trial decisions and may reduce animal testing.

 Not all forms of organ perfusion are ex vivo; in situ perfusion techniques are employed during organ retrieval to restore blood flow to organs while they remain within the body, minimizing ischemic injury and preserving viability for transplantation.
 A related example is selective in situ perfusion during surgery, such as isolated hepatic perfusion (IHP), which is used for targeted chemotherapy.